plugyawn/gossip/docs/source/usage_guide.md

 # Usage Guide

 1. To run Gossip with an input file containing Gossip code, use the -f or --from-file option followed by the path to the input file:

     ```bash
     python main.py -f ./path/to/input.gos
     ```

-    For example, to run the `hello_world.gos` file, use the following command:
+    For example, to run the `test.gos` file, use the following command:

     ```bash
     python main.py -f ./examples/test.gos